SuminHan/suminhan.github.io/content/authors/admin/_index.md

 **Dr. Sumin Han** is a faculty member at the **Korea Science Academy of KAIST** in Busan, where he teaches machine learning to gifted science students — returning to the school he himself graduated from in 2013.

 He holds a Ph.D. in Computer Science from KAIST, where his dissertation developed **spatiotemporal traffic forecasting models informed by urban human activity**.
-His research spans **deep learning**, **graph neural networks**, and **geospatial AI**, published at venues including CIKM, with four patents in urban computing.
+His research spans **deep learning**, **graph neural networks**, and **geospatial AI**.
 Before joining KSA, he worked on applied AI for the financial sector and on LLM agent platforms in industry.

 His teaching aims at a simple conviction: that the education capable of producing Korea's first Nobel laureate in the sciences begins here.

-E-mail: suminkaist@gmail.com, Instagram: <a href="https://www.instagram.com/smhan.lab" target="_blank">@smhan.lab</a>
+E-mail: suminhan@ksa.kaist.hs.kr